aingelmo/aingelmo/README.md

 * 🌱 I'm currently learning to code faster and better
 * ⚙️ I'm currently working of building the best personal portfolio I can
+* 👾 In my free time, I love to play video games and do sports

 ### Connect with me